Echo CS 590 vs Husqvarna 460: Which One’s Best?

 Edge: Husqvarna 460

 Again, the two models are virtually inseparable when it comes to design.
 They even look quite similar.
 However, the Husqvarna is marginally lighter.
-Over the space of an hour of use, you may not notice this, but after several hours of intense sawing, you will appreciate the marginal difference.
-Also, the CS-590 is a CS-600 but with plastic in place of some of the metal components.
+Over the space of an hour, you may not notice the difference, but after several hours of intense sawing, you will appreciate the marginal difference.
+Also, the CS-590 is a CS-600 made with plastic instead of metal components.

 What the Users Say

 We’ve compared reviews and opinions from a host of other users.
-We’ve checked discussions on forums, read online reviews, and we have included details of some of these so that you can get an idea of how others find the Echo and the Husqvarna, and which comes out on top during everyday and legitimate, ongoing use.
+We’ve checked discussions on forums and read online reviews, and we have included details of our research so that you can get an idea of what users think about the Echo and the Husqvarna and which comes out on top.

 The Echo CS-590 has proven popular for its power and cutting performance.
-Buyers praised it for its ability to handle just about any task thrown at it, although some users struggled to get the saw started.
+Customers praised its ability to handle just about any task, but some users struggled to get the saw started.
 In particular, some owners reported that it was difficult to start after being left unused for a few months.
-A lot of buyers pointed to the 5-year consumer warranty (1-year for commercial buyers) as a good reason to purchase this model.
+Many customers pointed to the 5-year consumer warranty (1-year for commercial buyers) as a good reason to purchase this model.

 The Husqvarna 460 enjoyed similarly positive reviews.
 It receives excellent reviews for its easy and consistent starting.
-It is praised as being powerful, although a few buyers do criticize it for being too heavy.
+It is praised as being powerful, but a few buyers criticized it for being too heavy.

 The Echo CS 590 wins this contest based purely on one number: the current price.
-The two chainsaws are nearly identical where it matters the most, which is performance in the field.
-The Husqvarna is a little easier on the user in terms of weight and probably a bit more durable, while the Echo is a little easier to start and has a better warranty.
-Both are very good chainsaws that have their own loyal customers.
-In this case, price wins out, and the price is high enough that we’d suggest doing a little shopping around.
+The two chainsaws are nearly identical, where it matters the most: performance in the field.
+The Husqvarna is a little easier on the user regarding weight and probably more durable, while the Echo is easier to start and has a better warranty.
+Both are very good chainsaws that have loyal customers.
+In this case, the price wins out, and the price is high enough that we’d suggest doing a little shopping around.
 It’s possible that you can put together a discount package that tips the scale the other way, too.